Treatment of problem drinking at Tulasi Health Care in Delhi

 Heavy drinkers have a very high risk of developing alcohol problems.

 Women: More than seven drinks per week or three drinks per occasion

 Men: More than 14 drinks per week or four drinks per occasion

 Binge drinkers are usually at risk of developing an alcohol problem.
 Binge drinkers often do not drink for long periods altogether but once they start they are unable to stop.
 Gradually their alcohol binge periods become longer and the intake of alcohol also increases.

 Three key questions are important for diagnosis of drinking problem

-It is recommended to see a trained professional because reducing or stopping alcohol suddenly can precipitatelife threatening withdrawal symptoms.
-Fortunately effective and best treatment for problem drinking is available at Tulasi health care.
+It is highly recommended to seek help from an experienced and qualified mental health professional because reducing the consumption or stopping alcohol consumption suddenly can precipitate life threatening withdrawal symptoms.
+Opportunely, effective treatment for problem drinking is available at Tulasi Health Care.

-Contact us now before it is too late and you end up being an alcoholic.
+Contact us now before it gets too late!

 Facing a Crisis?